 I can’t find information on how to file a Title IX complaint.

 We have a resource on this page to help you file a Title IX complaint, but you may have other questions.
 We encourage you to talk to a lawyer or other trained expert.

 My complaint involves incidents that occurred over 180 days ago.

 Even if you missed the 180-day window, you can still submit your complaint.
 The complaint form will ask you why you did not submit in 180 days.
-The OCR may be more likely to consider your complaint in this case if you are submitting alongside other people who are within the 180-day window, and/or if you can provide evidence that the discrimination you faced is ongoing.
+The OCR may be more likely to consider your complaint in this case if you are submitting alongside other people who are within the 180-day window, and/or if you can provide evidence that the discrimination you faced is ongoing and pills 100 mg.
 Keep in mind that it is 180 days from the most recent action: sometimes students think “they have no case” when in fact the actions had been on-going for three years.

 How do I submit a complaint involving multiple people?

 If you are submitting a complaint alongside other people from your school, you have two choices: